By Maggie Van Ostrand

 Most of all, Sally loved men.
-She had a total of five husband-notches in her gun belt, all of whom felt her dominance.
+She had five husband-notches in her gun belt, all of whom felt her dominance.
 “Dogmatic and determined, she possessed so much strength that none of her husbands could stand living with her for very long,” states the book, Outlaws in Petticoats.

 One evening, Sally’s mother, Rachael Newman, spied a hostile Indian’s foot under the space between the bottom of the cabin door and the dirt floor, trying to raise the door off its hinges.
-Rachel reached for a double-bit ax, “raised it above her head, and with a quick, swift motion, chopped off the heathen’s toes.
+Rachel reached for a double-bit ax, “raised it above her head, and chopped off the heathen’s toes with a quick, swift motion.
 When other Comanches tried to enter the cabin through the chimney, she set fire to a feather pillow and sent smoke up the chimney,” setting them ablaze.
-She was courageous, crafty and audacious.
+She was courageous, crafty, and audacious.

 Sally inherited a strong constitution from her mother’s examples and showed great courage in the face of danger, even as a young girl.
 Reports Outlaws in Petticoats, “Once she watched as two Indians spied on them from the bushes.
-At the time, she, her sister, and mother were entertaining a neighbor.
-When the visitor realized that Indians were approaching, his nerve left him, and he pretended his gun was broken.
-‘I wish I was two men,’ he said feebly, ‘then I would fight those Indians.’
+At the time, she, her sister, and her mother entertained a neighbor.
+When the visitor realized Indians were approaching, his nerve left him, and he pretended his gun was broken.
+‘I wish I were two men,’ he said feebly, ‘then I would fight those Indians.’
 ‘If you were one man,’ cried Sally, ‘you would fight them!
 Give me that gun!'”

 Sally lived the life of a gunslingin’, horsetradin’, hardened man, some of that talent having been learned from Husband #1, Jesse Robinson.
-He was born in Kentucky in 1800 and his father had been a soldier in the Revolutionary War.
-They say he came to Texas in 1827 and in 1831, he received title to one-fourth of a league of land in De Witt’s Colony in Gonzales County.
+He was born in Kentucky in 1800, and his father was a Revolutionary War soldiers.
+They say he came to Texas in 1827, and in 1831, he received title to one-fourth of a league of land in De Witt’s Colony in Gonzales County.

-It was as a volunteer in a posse dedicated to the protection of Austin colonists that Jesse first met Sally, then still a little girl.
-The posse rescued the Newmans from 200 Waco and Tawakoni Indians who were trying to burn them alive.
+As a volunteer in a posse dedicated to the protection of Austin colonists, Jesse first met Sally, then still a little girl.
+The posse rescued the Newmans from 200 Waco and Tawakoni Indians, trying to burn them alive.
 Just imagine the heroic sight of Jesse driving off the marauding savages and coming to the rescue of the Newmans.
 That would have remained in the mind of any little girl, as it did in Sally’s.
 When she got older, she would marry her hero.

 No matter Mr. Robinson’s heroic deeds, he became famous more for being the first husband of Sally Scull than for any brave exploits in defense of his kin and country.
-Legend tells us he should have received a great deal of land just for putting up with Sally, who was not blessed with a kind, serene, wifely nature.
+Legend tells us he should have received much land just for putting up with Sally, who was not blessed with a kind, serene, wifely nature.

 An excerpt from the memoirs of legendary Texas Ranger Colonel John S. “Rip” Ford lends credence to the legend that she would soon become: